sriramab/gamamanual/Tutorials/Recipes/ManipulateLight.md

 ```
 experiment my_experiment type:gui {
 	output {
-		display "my_display" type:opengl {
+		display "my_display" type:opengl ambient_light:100 {
-			light id:0;
 		}
 	}
 }
 ```

-_Note for developpers_ : Note that this ambient light is set to the GL_LIGHT0.
+_Note for developers_ : Note that this ambient light is set to the GL_LIGHT0.
 This GL_LIGHT0 only contains an ambient light, and no either diffuse nor specular light.
-However, you still can manipulate the diffuse light for the GL_LIGHT0 through the deprecated facet `diffuse_light` (not recommanded).

-### Diffuse and Specular light
+### Diffuse light

 [//]: # (keyword|statement_light)
 In order to add lights, or modifying the existing lights, you can use the statement `light`, inside your `display` scope :